Avg: 3.4 from 488 votes

-|Shared By:||Jason Wine on Apr 10, 2006|
+|Shared By:||Jason Wine on Apr 10, 2006 · Updates|

-DescriptionFrom the upper saddle (13,160'), rope up and belay from a large boulder near the north face.
-Continue around towards the north face to reach the "belly crawl", an obvious and well named feature.
+From the upper saddle (13,160'), hike and scramble 70m NNE to the common rope up point and belay under the Whittich Crack.
+Hand jam and lie back 1.5m on the wedged boulder of the “Belly Roll” Continue on ledge north to reach the "crawl", which is more of a straddle than crawl.
 It is a ledge not more than 18" wide with an overhang above.
 The exposure here is very exciting.
-Continue traversing around the ledge about 15' to the double chimney (P1)
+Continue traversing the ledge about 15' to the double chimney (P1)

-The route from here goes north east to a third, very large chimney called Sargent's Chimney (P3).
+The route from here goes (southeast) east to a third, very large chimney called Sargent's Chimney (P3).
+Usually, exit the chimney on left.
 From the top of Sarg's, continue up and to the left.
-Pay careful attention to your assent path from Sarg's, you will need to find it on the down climb and it isn't obvious!
+Pay careful attention to your assent path from Sarg's, you'll need to find it on the down climb and it isn't obvious!